V-Cyberpunk/Aloys-Launcher/README.md

 # Aloys-Launcher
 ## Description and little theory
-Modified version derived from the Arctium WoW-Launcher with some great new features.
+Modified version derived from the Arctium WoW-Launcher with some great new features under GPLv3.

 Actually I externalized CDN links for versions and cdns file.
 Also the certs for adding own self signed certs to the launcher and server.<br />
 These files are needed for real independency from any servers.
 The actual Arctium WoW Launcher does link hardcoded to it's own CDN and hardcodes the certs, but this is crap.
 It's not good to be dependent from anothers server and hardcoded certs.
 The self signed TrinityCore certs are in the src and best known, so anyone can decrypt the connection.
 With own self signed certs, you are secure.<br />